 In addition to eating foods rich in omega 3, to help stabilize and lower harmful LDL levels, you may want to avoid eating foods rich in omega 6.
 This includes food like soybean oil (which is found in most processed food), corn oil, and condiments like mayonnaise.

 How Can We Practice A Sustainable Diet Rich In Omega-3s?

 “A practical way to put this recommendation into place is to commit to eat at least two meals based in fish each week,” says Wyosnick MS, RDN.
 “The best food sources come from oily fish like salmon, sardines, mackerel, and herring.”
 However if you’re a vegetarian, or not a fan of fish, increase your omega-3 intake by eating foods like chia seeds, brussels sprouts and walnuts.
 “By focusing on adding in food sources of omega-3 fatty acids, you can displace the typical foods high in omega-6.
 Other recommendations that I share is to use olive oil as often as possible for cooking, reduce packaged foods, and cook meals more at home to lower the load of omega-6 fats,” says Wyosnick MS, RDN.

-By incorporating healthy meal choices and practicing a regular workout routine (try out one of Aaptiv’s many fitness classes), your body is in a better position to both regulate omega-3 and omega-6 levels as well as monitor cholesterol levels.
+By incorporating healthy meal choices and practicing a regular workout routine, your body is in a better position to both regulate omega-3 and omega-6 levels as well as monitor cholesterol levels.